QUALINET/databases/_posts/2020-01-01-live_video_quality_database.md

   Seshadrinathan (kalpana.seshadrinathan@ieee.org).
 author: LIVE - University of Texas
 categories:
-- Video
+- video
 citation: We are making the LIVE Video Quality Database available to the research community free of charge.
 If you use this database in your research, we kindly ask that you reference our papers listed below [SSB10], [SSB10b].
-contact_email: null
 contact_name: Kalpana Seshadrinathan (kalpana.seshadrinathan@ieee.org)
 database: LIVE Video Quality Database
+deprecated: false
 excerpt: ''
 external_link: http://live.ece.utexas.edu/research/quality/live_video.html
-hrc: 15.0
+hrc: 15
 license: 'Link: http://live.ece.utexas.edu/research/quality/live_video.html Permission is hereby granted, without written agreement and without license or royalty fees, to use, copy, modify, and distribute this database (the images, the results and